aguerofc/ExcelConsultNetSuite/README.md

-# ExcelConsultNetSuite
+# ExcelBulkLoadNetsuite
-Requirement to make a macro that allows consult the netsuite codes from database
+Excel macro that extracts the data from an Excel sheet and passes it to the import template of we have for Netsuite